-The NCCN clinical practice guidelines for occult primary (cancer of unknown primary [CUP]) state that "MSI/mismatch repair (MMR) testing is indicated for patients with CUP; however, it should be noted that the population of patients with MSI-high/MMR-deficient (MSI-H/dMMR) occult primary tumors is generally low."
-Moreover, they remark determination of TMB by a validated and/or FDA approved assay is a category 2B recommendation (2B: based on lower-level evidence, there is NCCN consensus that the intervention is appropriate) and a biopsy from a suspected metastatic malignancy should undergo TMB testing during the workup of the tumor.
-For occult primary tumors, dostarlimab-gxly is recommended as "useful in certain circumstances" only in dMMR/MSI-H tumors while pembrolizumab may be extended to tumors with TMB-H, as well as dMMR/MSI-H (NCCN, 2023o).
+The NCCN clinical practice guidelines for occult primary (cancer of unknown primary [CUP]) note that "MSI/mismatch repair (MMR) testing is indicated for patients with CUP; however, it should be noted that the population of patients with MSI-high/MMR-deficient (MSI-H/dMMR) occult primary tumors is generally low."
+Moreover, they remark that determination of TMB by a validated and/or FDA approved assay is a category 2B recommendation (2B: based on lower-level evidence, there is NCCN consensus that the intervention is appropriate) and a biopsy from a suspected metastatic malignancy should undergo TMB testing during the workup of the tumor.
+The NCCN also asserts that during workup "Gene sequencing to predict tissue of origin is not recommended" and "Molecular profiling of tumor tissue using next-generation sequencing (NGS) (or other technique to identify gene fusions) can be considered after an initial determination of histology has been made".
+Again, the NCCN cautions that "The population of patients with microsatellite instability-high/mismatch repair-deficient (MSI-H/dMMR) occult primary tumors is low.
+Use immunohistochemistry (IHC) for MMR or polymerase chain reaction (PCR) for MSI, which are different assays measuring the same biological effect" (NCCN, 2023e).
+For occult primary tumors, dostarlimab-gxly is recommended as "useful in certain circumstances" only in dMMR/MSI-H tumors, while pembrolizumab may be extended to tumors with either TMB-H or dMMR/MSI-H (NCCN, 2023e).

-In the NCCN clinical practice guidelines for gastric cancer, universal testing, no matter the specimen type, for MSI by PCR is recommended in all newly diagnosed patients and in unresectable locally advanced, locally recurrent, or metastatic disease if not previously performed.
-Tumors should be interpreted as MSI-Stable, MSI-Low (1-29% of markers exhibit instability, 1 of the 5 National Cancer Institute (NCI) or mononucleotide markers exhibits instability), or MSI-H (≥30% of the markers exhibit instability, 2 or more of the 5 NCI or mononucleotide markers exhibit instability).
-Of the three targeted therapeutic agents that are FDA approved for gastric cancer, pembrolizumab treatment is based on testing for MSI.
-As a second-line or subsequent therapy in locally advanced, recurrent, or metastatic disease where local therapy is not indicated, pembrolizumab is recommended by the NCCN as useful for MSI-H or TMB-H tumors and dostarlimab-gxly is recommended for MSI-H tumors (NCCN, 2023j).
+In the NCCN clinical practice guidelines for gastric cancer, universal testing, no matter the specimen type, for MSI by PCR/NGS or MMR by IHC is recommended in all newly diagnosed patients in the biopsy stage, endoscopic mucosal resection, gastrectomy without prior chemoradiation (if not previously performed).
+In the palliative management of unresectable locally advanced, locally recurrent, or metastatic disease, "Perform HER2, programmed death ligand 1 (PD-L1), and microsatellite testing (if not done previously) if metastatic cancer is documented or suspected" and "NGS may be considered via a validated assay".
+Tumors should be interpreted as MSI-Stable, MSI-Low (1-29% of markers exhibit instability, one of the five National Cancer Institute (NCI) or mononucleotide markers exhibits instability), or MSI-H (≥30% of the markers exhibit instability, two or more of the five NCI or mononucleotide markers exhibit instability).
+They also state that "If limited tissue is available, or the patient is unable to undergo a traditional biopsy, sequential testing of single biomarkers/limited molecular diagnostic panels will exhaust the sample.
+In these scenarios, or at the discretion of the treating physician, comprehensive genomic profiling via a validated NGS assay performed in a CLIA-approved laboratory should be considered."
+Their list of targeted biomarkers includes HER2 overexpression/amplification, PD-L1 expression by immunohistochemistry, microsatellite instability, tumor mutational burden, NTRK gene fusion, RET gene fusion, and BRAF V600E mutation (NCCN, 2024g).